Jonathan Rush, Director

 The main concern is the addition of ‘context modifiers’ (see below) for increasing interior lighting level (lux).

 The designer should assess if their space meets any of the above statements and increase the designed illuminance levels by one or two steps depending on the number of the above criteria met.
-So, if the task is undertaken for a long time, the area has low daylight provision and errors are costly to rectify, you would need to increase from 500 lux to 1000 lux.
+So, if the task is undertaken for a long time, the area has low daylight provision and errors are costly to rectify, you would need to increase from 300 lux to 750 lux, or 500 lux to 1000 lux – depending on the base illuminance level selected.

 The problem is that the statements are somewhat arbitrary and if someone is relatively inexperienced or risk averse, they could translate this into greatly increased design illuminance levels and double the energy of a standard office.